6 Organizational Culture Change Strategies

 Culture Change Strategy #4: Deliberate role modeling and training

-How leaders act and behave outside of training is more significant than what is said or demonstrated within training events.
+How leaders act and behave outside training is more significant than what is said or demonstrated in training events.
 Leaders looking to build an analytical cultural orientation would benefit by explaining to and showing the organization how they use data to make decisions on a routine basis.

 Culture Change Strategy #5: How leaders allocate rewards

 Rewards and recognition come in many different forms.
-Also, what is considered a reward varies from person to person.
-Both what gets rewarded and how it gets rewarded and what does not get rewarded reinforces organizational culture.
+What is considered a reward varies from person to person.
+What gets rewarded, how it gets rewarded, and what does not get rewarded reinforce organizational culture.
 There are tangible rewards and social rewards.
 Simply saying thank you for presenting a decision using data analytics is a social reward.

 Culture Change Strategy #6: How leaders recruit, promote, and fire

-Who gets hired, promoted, and fired, and for what both creates and reinforces your organization's culture.
-Talent management decisions can be viewed as a more subtle nuance to culture change because decisions are influenced by explicitly stated criteria and unstated value priorities.
+Who gets hired, promoted, and fired, and for what, creates and reinforces your organization's culture.
+Talent management decisions can be viewed as a more subtle nuance to culture change because they are influenced by explicitly stated criteria and unstated value priorities.
 A leader looking to influence an analytical cultural orientation would benefit from assessing the skill sets needed within the organization and then hiring based on those skills.

 Organizations are likely to deny the need for change and become defensive at the suggestion of change.
-If leaders are not attentive to the resistance, they can be considered the change needed.
+If leaders are not attentive to the resistance, they can be under estimate the change needed.

-A key takeaway observation from the six strategies for change is that they are about the leader's habits rather than a one-and-done culture change intervention.
-Also, these strategies tap into key drivers of organizational change:
+A critical takeaway observation from the six strategies for change is that they are about the leader's habits rather than a one-and-done culture change intervention.
+Also, these strategies tap into critical drivers of organizational change:

 References: